Face to Face: Community Conversations

 Partners Needed – Apply Now!

-Are you planning a civic celebration around the Independence Day holiday?
+Want to expand your fall program schedule?
 Encourage your community to explore the evolving meaning of freedom, justice, and equality in American history!
-The Council will be sponsoring a series of free screening/discussion events around the state within the June 20 to July 18 time frame.
+The Council will be sponsoring a series of free screening/discussion events around the state within the September-October time frame.
 All public libraries and nonprofit organizations working in partnership with a public library are eligible to apply.
-Interested organizations should submit an application on or before April 7.
+Interested organizations should submit an application on or before July 1.
 There is no cost to apply or participate in the program.

 Please note, there are a limited number of spaces available in the program.
 The Council is looking to partner with capable and committed project teams, representing a diverse range of communities.
 Preference will be given to sites that have active community partners and have not previously been selected to participate in the Created Equal initiative of the National Endowment for the Humanities.
 If selected, you will receive one copy of a film for your library’s permanent collection with limited screening rights, marketing support from the Council, and a highly-qualified discussion facilitator.
 For more information, please contact us at [email protected].